jnothman/UpSetPlot/README.rst

 input format was undocumented, inefficient and, IMO, inappropriate.
 It did not facilitate showing plots of each set intersection distribution as in Lex et al's work introducing UpSet plots.
 Nor did it include the horizontal bar plots illustrated there.
+It did not support Python 2.
 I decided it would be easier to construct a cleaner version than to fix it.

 References
 ----------